Consider a piece of matzah (unleavened bread) and how it pictures the Messiah:

 Baptism/Immersion

-Traditionally speaking, the seventh day of Chag Hamatzot, the last day of the moed, is when the Israelites passed through the Red Sea.
-The entire nation was immersed and "baptized" so to speak.
-When we are spiritually baptized into Messiah we are baptized into His death (Romans 6:3) that we might live to righteousness (1 Peter 2:24).
+The seventh day of Chag Hamatzot, the last day of the moed, is when the Israelites passed through the Red Sea.
+The entire nation was immersed and "baptized", so to speak.
+When we are spiritually baptized into Messiah, we are baptized into His death (Romans 6:3), that we might live to righteousness (1 Peter 2:24).

 Our next stop... some traditions of Chag HaMatzot.